rtrader58/AZ-140T00-Configurring-and-Operating-Microsoft-Azure-Virtual-Desktop/AZ-140T00 Learning Path 3 Erratas.md

 ## Lab - Configure Conditional Access policies for WVD (AD DS)

-## Microsoft does not allow the Autohorized Lab Hosting paartner to provide Entra P2 in the lab environment without providing a Cred Card.
+## Microsoft does not allow the Autohorized Lab Hosting partner to provide Entra P2 in the lab environment without providing a Cred Card.

 ### Exercise 1: Prepare for Azure AD-based Conditional Access for Azure Virtual Desktop
 Skip Task 1 <br>